DD4869/Spy-Network/README.md

-THis is a Spy-Network framework.The basic idea is to allow spies to communicate with other spies in the network in a secure (encrypted) manner.
+This is a Spy-Network framework.The basic idea is to allow spies to communicate with other spies in the network in a secure (encrypted) manner.
 It is implemented using Observer Pattern.

 - There are three entities within the network: a home base, field bases, and spies.
 There may